 The UE and the network may support LP-WUSPS assistance information (see 3GPP TS 23.501 [8]).

-Editor's note: The use of LP-WUSPS assistance information for emergency sessions and emergency call back is FFS.

-A UE indicates its capability to support LP-WUSPS assistance information during the registration procedure.
+If the UE supports LP-WUSPS assistance information, the UE indicates its capability to support LP-WUSPS assistance information during the registration procedure for either initial registration or mobility registration update.
 If the UE indicates support of LP-WUSPS assistance information the UE can include its UE paging probability information in the Requested LP-WUSPS assistance information IE in the REGISTRATION REQUEST message.